Paper Christmas Crafts

 I actually DID have a gold star button for the top of the tree (as the instructions suggest), but I couldn't get it to stay in place so we used a star sticker.
 Something I want to mention is that when you do the final assembly on the tree, you have to make sure the pieces are all facing the same way.
 In other words, if one of the colored pieces from the middle has gotten flipped over, the colors won't show through correctly.
 You'll see what I mean.
 My other hint would be to use fairly thin paper in the middle for ease of punching holes.

 My daughter (my tester :-) thought this one was "cool" and immediately wanted to try extra colors.

 7. 3D-Look Paper Ornaments: So Cute!

 Using the template, cut out the three pieces from brown construction paper.
 Punch holes through all tabs and add a reinforcing circle sticker to the backs of the tabs (optional).
 Add eyes, nose, and hooves with black marker.
-Cut two small lengths of drinking straw (red is nice if you can find red - check a convenience store counter) about 1/4 inch or shorter.
+Cut two small lengths of drinking straw (red is nice if you can find it) about 1/4 inch or shorter.
 Add pieces to a string (or a pipe cleaner hanger) as shown.
 Hang as an ornament or for decoration.

 8. Paper Flower Ornaments

 So simple, yet amazing, this paper flower craft from a fellow crafter epitomizes how simple paper strips can be transformed into a stunning ornament.
 Crafter extraordinaire Jessica Jones at How About Orange shares this craft with the world.
 We made two of these using her instructions.
 Teens and pre-teens will love this one.

 A few things we learned while making this craft: